junxit/us-congress-bills-113/metadata.md

 - 2013-07-31 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2013-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 20, 1 Present (Roll no. 427). (text: CR H5221-5230)
 - 2013-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 20, 1 Present (Roll no. 427).(text: CR H5221-5230)
+- 2013-08-01 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.